xu-yuan1/openvino-docs/pages/get-started-guide/install-openvino-overview/install-openvino-runtime/installing-openvino-for-macos/installer-macos.rst

 Step 3 (Optional): Download Additional Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note:: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter are not part of the installer.
 The OpenVINO™ Development Tools can only be installed via PyPI now.
-See :ref:`Install OpenVINO™ Development Tools <doxid-openvino_docs_install_guides_install_dev_tools>` for detailed steps.
+See :ref:`Install OpenVINO™ Development Tools <install_openvino_dev_tools>` for detailed steps.